mayakarabula/tid-fork/README.md

 - **Want to change the color?**
   You can set the foreground and background color by providing a `0x{r}{g}{b}{a}` formatted hex string as parameters after the `--fg` and `--bg` flags, respectively.
   For example,
+- **Want to change the order and selection of items?**
+  There is no nice way to this at this moment, beyond changing the source code.
+  For anybody who is somewhat familiar with editing source in any language, configuring this may be an interesting little challenge or more likely very easy.
+  Nonetheless, it is pretty likely that I add some mechanims to do this in the future, but I will only embark on that once I implement a config file system.

   ```
   tid --fg 0xcc33aaff --bg 0xffffff00